Functoriality for supercuspidal L-packets

 from the Weil-Deligne group into the $L$-group of $G$ \cite[Section 8.2]{Borel:1979}.
 Following \cite[Section 4.1]{Kaletha:SCPackets}, the $L$-parameter $\varphi$ is defined to be \emph{supercuspidal} if it is trivial on $\mathrm{SL}_{2}$, \emph{i.e.}

 and its image is not contained in a proper parabolic subgroup of ${^L}G$ \cite[Section 3.3]{Borel:1979}.
-As observed in \cite[Section 4.1]{Kaletha:SCPackets}, $L$-packets consisting entirely of supercuspidal representations are conjectured to correspond precisely to supercuspidal $L$-parameters (\cite[Section 3.5]{DR}, \cite{AMS}).
+As observed in \cite[Section 4.1]{Kaletha:SCPackets}, ``compound'' $L$-packets (or $L$-packets when $G$ is quasisplit) consisting entirely of supercuspidal representations are conjectured to correspond precisely to supercuspidal $L$-parameters (\cite[Section 3.5]{DR}, \cite{AMS}).
 In his recent works \cite{Kaletha:Regular, Kaletha:SCPackets}, Kaletha provides an explicit construction for these conjectured $L$-packets, under the additional assumptions that $G$ splits over a tamely ramified extension, and that the residual characteristic $p$ of $F$ does not divide the order of the the Weyl group of $G$.
 He further proves that the $L$-packets satisfy some important properties (\emph{e.g.} stability).

-The main goal of this paper is to show that these packets satisfy the desired functorial property \cite[Desideratum 10.3(5)]{Borel:1979}.
-For this reason, and from now on, we work under the additional assumptions on $G$ and the residual characteristic of $F$.
-For simplicity alone, we also assume that $G$ is quasisplit over $F$.
+The first goal of this paper is to show that these packets satisfy the desired functorial property \cite[Desideratum 10.3(5)]{Borel:1979}.
+For this reason, and from now on, we work under the aforementioned additional assumptions on $G$ and the residual characteristic of $F$.
+For the sake of simplicity, we also assume that $G$ is quasisplit over $F$ (see the discussion surrounding (\ref{SinG})).
 Let $\PhiSC(G)$ denote the set (of conjugacy classes) of supercuspidal $L$-parameters of $G$.
 Given $\param\in\PhiSC(G)$, we let $\Pi_\param$ denote the associated supercuspidal $L$-packet obtained via Kaletha's construction.
-This paper is dedicated to proving the following theorem.